mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

     - you take your input P(X<sub>t</sub>|e<sub>1:t</sub>)  ,  which is your current beliefs.
 You take them multiply them by the transition probabilities , and then you sum out all the sources and now you have the probabilities over all of the targets.
  - Or, compactly :
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_hmm_passage_of_time_compactly.png)
     - it says: you want to know the probability tomorrow of being at some particular X<sub>t+1</sub>.
 You consider how likely it is to get to X<sub>t+1</sub> from each locations (X').
-So you want to know how likely it is that I'll end up at this particular X<sub>t+1</sub> , you consider all the places that could get you there , in one time step. and you say : what's the probability of being , here at A and then moving there , what's the probability ? ans whatelse if at B, C, ...
+So you want to know how likely it is that I'll end up at this particular X<sub>t+1</sub> , you consider all the places that could get you there , in one time step. and you say : what's the probability of being , here at A and then moving there , what's the probability ? and whatelse if at B, C, ...
         - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_hmm_passage_of_time_ABCD.png)
     - that is this, you  summer(∑) all of the places you could have been , you look how likely it is that you were there ( B(x<sub>t</sub>) ) to begin with , times how likely it is had you been there to get to X'.
  - Basic idea: beliefs get “pushed” through the transitions